 Day 2: Kathmandu

-Preparation for Expedition, Overnight Hotel; if you want to visit historical place in Kathmandu let us know.
-Or you can final shopping or check equipment.
+Preparation for Expedition, Overnight Hotel; if you want to visit historical place in Kathmandu, let us know.
+Or you can be final shopping or check equipment.

 Day 3: Kathmandu Official briefing

 Official works for expedition and briefing by officer of Ministry of Tourism, overnight Hotel.